What are my rights as a salaried employee in California?

 Entitlements Exempt employees are not entitled to overtime pay, meal breaks, or rest breaks.
 Nonexempt employees have rights to overtime pay, meal breaks, and rest breaks.

-Minimum Wage Exempt employees aren’t guaranteed California’s minimum hourly wage; subject to salary requirements.
+Minimum Wage Exempt employees aren’t guaranteed California’s minimum hourly wage; they are subject to salary requirements.
 Nonexempt employees receive at least California’s minimum hourly wage.

 Overtime Compensation Exempt employees do not qualify for overtime pay.
 Nonexempt employees receive overtime pay at 1.5 times their regular rate for specific hours.